daffainfo/ctf-writeup/ImaginaryCTF 2023/roks/README.md

 > My rock enthusiast friend made a website to show off some of his pictures.
 Could you do something with it?

 ## About the Challenge
-We have been given a source code (You can download the source code [here](roks.zip)) and we got the website too.
+We were given a source code (You can download the source code [here](roks.zip)) and we got the website too.
 Here is the preview of the website

 ![preview](images/preview.png)